zstyblik/grafana.org/source/blog/temp/temp.md

 ---
-title: Grafana 3.0.0-beta1 Released
+title: Grafana 3.0 Beta Released
 author: Torkel Ödegaard
 published_on: March 31, 2016
 ---

 Today is the day!
-We are pleased to announce that Grafana v3.0.0-beta1 is released along with a preview of [Grafana.net](http://grafana.net)!
+We are pleased to announce that Grafana 3.0 beta is released along with a preview of [Grafana.net](http://grafana.net)!
 Since our last release approximately 3 months ago, we’ve been extremely busy.
-This is our biggest update ever, with over 1500 commits by over 30 contributors.
+This is the biggest update to Grafana ever, with over 1500 commits by over 30 contributors.

-Read on below to learn more about what’s new in 3.0.
+Read on below to learn more about what’s new in 3.0 or:

 <div class="text-center">
 <a class="button secondary radius" href="/download">Download Grafana 3.0</a>.